 To help protect the area around the reservoirs, known as the watershed, Barre has developed a Source Protection Plan that was approved by the State of Vermont on Dec.
-29, 1997, April 2008, 2011 and December 2015.
+29, 1997, April 2008, 2011 and December 2015, and submitted 2021 pending review.
 The area totaling 11.1 square miles is broken down into three zones based on distance from the surface water supply.